-Treatment depends on the disorder.
-Many of the disorders are treated mainly with rehabilitation and supportive care to assist the person in areas where brain function is lost.
+Treatment depends on the underlying condition.
+Many conditions are treated mainly with rehabilitation and supportive care to help the person with activities lost due to areas where brain function is affected.

-People with OBS often lose the ability to interact with others or function on their own.
+People with neurocognitive disorder often lose the ability to interact with others or function on their own.

 When to Contact a Medical Professional

 - You have been diagnosed with organic brain syndrome and you are uncertain about the exact disorder.

 - You have been diagnosed with neurocognitive disorder and your symptoms become worse.

 Beck BJ, Tompkins KJ.
 Mental disorders due to another medical condition.
 In: Stern TA, Fava M, Wilens TE, Rosenbaum JF, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 2nd ed.
 Philadelphia, PA: Elsevier; 2016:chap 21.

 Douglas VC, Josephson SA.
 Dementia and systemic disease.
 In: Aminoff MJ, Josephson SA, eds.
 Aminoff's Neurology and General Medicine.
 5th ed.
 Philadelphia, PA: Elsevier; 2014:chap 61.

 Fernandez-Robles C, Greenberg, DB, and Pirl, WF.
 Psycho-oncology: Psychiatric Co-morbidities and Complications of Cancer and Cancer Treatment.
 In: Stern TA, Fava M, Wilens TE, Rosenbaum JF, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 2nd ed.
 Philadelphia, PA: Elsevier; 2016:chap 56.